Vision Consultant

 I know:

-When prescribing Irlen spectral filter lenses, I consider not just the colour — but the entire visual solution.
+When making Irlen spectral filter lens recommendations, I consider not just the colour — but the entire visual solution.
 I guide you through frame selection, lens options, coatings, and designs so your glasses truly support your daily life, whether that’s classroom learning, office work, screen use, outdoor environments, or driving.

 Before specialising in Irlen Syndrome, I also worked as a therapist supporting children with autism and other neurodivergent profiles.
 That experience continues to shape my calm, respectful, neurodiversity-affirming approach.
 I understand that every brain processes information differently, and that one-size-fits-all solutions rarely work.